There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $60,611,975

-Fargo is an acclaimed black comedy crime film, co-produced by Britain and America, that has garnered multiple prestigious awards.
-Directed by the Coen Brothers, the film earned them nominations for Best Original Screenplay, Best Direction, and Best Picture, as well as nods for Best Actress and Best Supporting Actor.
+Fargo, a highly acclaimed black comedy crime film, stands out as a British-American co-production that has earned numerous prestigious awards.
+Directed by the Coen Brothers, the movie received widespread recognition, including nominations for Best Original Screenplay, Best Director, Best Picture, Best Actress, and Best Supporting Actor.

 ActionCrimeDrama